 I immediately started to think of a bunch of ways I could use it.
 I love traditional-style salsas, but wanted to try a watermelon salsa.
 Not only that, but I wanted to use the olive oil in something besides pasta sauce or pesto.
 Ah ha!
 Spicy watermelon salsa it would be!

 This olive oil would be great in pasta sauces, pesto, or used as a dip for crusty bread.
 What a great flavor!
 Even though the habanero is one of the spiciest chili peppers, this oil isn’t overwhelming, but it does have a kick to it.
-Check out the company’s site if this sounds like something you’d like.
-Take a peek at their recipes, and consider ordering one bottle for yourself and one for a friend!

 Note: If you don’t have flavored olive oil to use for this recipe, just use standard olive oil and add about 1/4 cup of your favorite, hot pepper, diced.